-A successful religious sister completes the Formation Program with a strong commitment to intellectual development needed for life-long learning.
+Successful religious men and women complete the Formation Program with a strong commitment to intellectual development needed for life-long learning.
 To help facilitate a commitment to intellectual growth and life-long learning, the College provides an excellent library, a reading room with a large number of magazines and newspapers, various cultural events, and access to the worldwide web.
-Every day conversation is also an opportunity for her to improve her learning and communication skills.
-The Formation Director assists her in establishing personal academic goals for her intellectual development and in helping her achieve those goals. (cf. Knowledge and Acceptance of Self)
+Every day conversation is also an opportunity for them to improve their learning and communication skills.
+The Formation Director assists them in establishing personal academic goals for their intellectual development and in helping them achieve those goals. (cf. Knowledge and Acceptance of Self)

-Evidence for this growing commitment can be measured through a religious sister's participation in extra-curricular programs and attendance at special cultural events.
-This commitment is measured in her dedication to personal study and genuine interest in improving the quality of her learning.
-The Formation Director speaks with her about her intellectual activities and notes her participation in extra-educational activities.
+Evidence for this growing commitment can be measured through religious men or women's participation in extra-curricular programs and attendance at special cultural events.
+This commitment is measured in their dedication to personal study and genuine interest in improving the quality of their learning.
+The Formation Director speaks with them about their intellectual activities and notes their participation in extra educational activities.